When Do Dogs Stop Growing?

 Now let’s put these numbers into perspective: by eight weeks, a puppy should already weigh more than twice its original birth weight; by twelve weeks, it could weigh up to ten times its original weight; by sixteen weeks, fifteen times.

-This means that if we were to measure our Labrador at twelve weeks old against his mother—who weighs between 55-75 pounds (25-35 kilograms)—he would still be less than one percent of her body mass!
+This means that if we were to measure our Labrador at twelve weeks old against his mother—who weighs 55-75 pounds (25-35 kilograms)—he would still be less than one percent of her body mass!

 What is Their Temperament Like as They Get Older?

 As they age, it’s common to see major changes in your dog’s temperament.
-They may be less active when they were puppies or adolescents, but don’t mistake them for being lazy—senior dogs are just fine with naps and snoozes throughout their days.
+They may be less active when they were puppies or adolescents, but don’t mistake them for being lazy—senior dogs are just fine with naps and sleeping throughout their days.

 If you adopt a senior dog, remember that these subtle changes might not immediately appear.
-Instead, pay attention to how your pup acts as he ages.
+Instead, please pay attention to how your pup acts as he ages.

 A good way to tell if your dog is getting on in years is by observing his behavior during walks: Does he seem tired after five minutes of strolling around?
 Does he have trouble keeping up with other dogs?
 These signs could mean that your puppy is getting on in years.